githubteacher/developers-july-PM/harterj-idahoFalls.md

 # Idaho Falls, ID

 ### Restaurants
+- Krung Thep is a great Thai restaurant
+- Yummi House is very good Chinese
+- It's sort of surprising that a town out this far would have amazing Asian food!

 ### Local Attractions
-- Blah blah blah blah banana okay
+- Let's be a little more serious, please.
-- There are a butt load of PokeStops
+- There are a lot of PokeStops
 - A really nice river
+- Places to fish
+- A very divey bar, where I saw Doug Stanhope last night

 ### Remote Attractions

-### Nice Hikes